The Power of Hui to Establish, Consolidate and Deepen the Learning Support Partnership (LSP)

 Enablers to Partnership

-Planning and facilitating an effective hui, ensures the following enablers of partnership are adhered to.
+Planning and facilitating an effective hui ensures adherence to the following enablers of partnership.
 These enablers are highlighted in the following visual:

 Barriers to Partnership

-Facilitating an effective hui with clear, consistent routines and a schedule also helps mitigate or prevent many barriers to effective partnership.
-Specific barriers that can arise include: limited vision, lack of clear purpose and goals, lack of monitoring and evaluation systems, and lack of clear roles and responsibilities.
+Facilitating an effective hui with clear, consistent routines and a schedule helps mitigate or prevent many barriers to effective partnership.
+Specific barriers that can arise include limited vision, lack of clear purpose and goals, inadequate monitoring and evaluation systems, and unclear roles and responsibilities.

-The key consideration, if any of these barriers arise, is to unpack the current challenge systematically and also decide collaboratively on the people who are in the best position to mitigate it.
+If any of these barriers arise, it is crucial to unpack the current challenge systematically and collaboratively decide who is best positioned to mitigate it.
 Looking at the ‘opposite alternative’ is important.
-For example, if the barrier in question is a lack of clear purpose or focus on specific goals, then the focus should be brainstorming what a clear purpose and specific goals looks like.
+For example, if the barrier is a lack of clear purpose or focus on specific goals, the focus should shift to brainstorming what a clear purpose and specific goals look like.

-It is also important to ensure the barrier in question does not snow-ball into something bigger.
-Therefore scheduling timely hui that addresses any barriers that have arisen, is important.
-For example, if there is a lack of behavioural monitoring or focus on evaluation systems within the partnership, who is in the best position to take on such a role?
-RTLB often completes this mahi.
-If there is a sensory component to behaviour, then an Occupational Therapist (OT) is probably in the best position to do this mahi.
-If an OT is not part of the LSP, then the collaborative decision may be to access one.
+It is also essential to ensure that the barrier does not snowball into something larger.
+Therefore, scheduling timely hui to address any barriers that arise is important.
+For instance, if there is a lack of behavioural monitoring or focus on evaluation systems within the partnership, who is best positioned to take on such a role?
+RTLB often complete this mahi.
+If there is a sensory component to behaviour, an Occupational Therapist (OT) is likely the best person for this role.
+If an OT is not part of the LSP, the collaborative decision may be to access one.

-Other challenging barriers that can arise within a partnership, include: differences in philosophies and manners of working.
-For example, a kaiako who believes in a behaviourist philosophy focusing on rewards and consequences; compared with a RTLB who believes in a Trauma Informed Practice (TIP) approach, focusing predominantly on safety, connection and co-regulation.
-Changing an overall philosophy can take some time and these waters have to be navigated in a sensitive manner.
-Influencing a current belief or mindset can take less time-by promoting ‘one video or visual at-a-time’ is a manageable approach that I tend to use and has worked well.
+Other challenging barriers that can arise within a partnership include differences in philosophies and working styles.
+For example, a kaiako who believes in a behaviourist philosophy focusing on rewards and consequences may clash with a RTLB who believes in a Trauma-Informed Practice (TIP) approach, which focuses on safety, connection, and co-regulation.
+Changing an overall philosophy can take time, and navigating these waters sensitively is crucial.
+Influencing a current belief or mindset can be achieved more quickly by promoting ‘one video or visual at a time,’ which has worked well for me.

-People with a hidden agenda can also be very problematic for all people within a formal partnership arrangement.
-People with a hidden agenda like to inject a toxic flavour into any partnership.
-They often are the silent types (during a collaborative hui) who will then spend time associating with those people in the partnership who will listen to them.
-They have a clear intent of undermining those people they see as their biggest threat, often trying to seek power or control.
-Don’t confuse the silent, shy or reserved personality-type with a person who has a sole intent on undermining others.
-There is a difference!
-The key is for someone within the partnership to spot it!
-One way to stop people with any hidden agenda, or even too much of a competitive edge, is to have crystal clear values.
-Unpacking or revisiting what Manaakitanga looks and feels like is a starting point to ensure any hidden agenda or unhealthy competition is quashed.
+People with hidden agendas can also be problematic for everyone within a formal partnership arrangement.
+They often inject a toxic element into any partnership.
+These individuals may be silent during a collaborative hui but then associate with those who listen to them, seeking to undermine those they perceive as threats.
+It’s important not to confuse the silent, shy, or reserved personality type with someone intent on undermining others.
+The key is for someone within the partnership to recognize this behavior!
+One way to counteract hidden agendas or excessive competitiveness is to establish crystal-clear values.
+Revisiting what Manaakitanga looks and feels like is a good starting point to ensure any hidden agendas or unhealthy competition are quashed.

-Another key learning that I want to share with you, is this: When first forming a partnership, and you know the home-school partnership has been somewhat dysfunctional before you have come on board-try not get involved in ‘external dramas’.
-They are actually beyond your control.
-I recommend that you focus on the ‘here and now’ and stick to your knitting, what you can control.
+Another key learning I want to share is this: When first forming a partnership, and you know the home-school partnership has been somewhat dysfunctional before you joined, try not to get involved in ‘external dramas’.
+These issues are beyond your control.
+I recommend focusing on the ‘here and now’ and sticking to what you can control.
 This is an important message to promote in any partnership.

-This year I picked up a RTLB case where the home-school partnership was fractured.
+This year, I picked up a RTLB case where the home-school partnership was fractured.
 At the first hui (pre-Tātai), the school staff facilitated it because I was new to the LSP.
 I was there more as a participant.
-Unfortunately, many verbal bombs full of blame were often dropped into conversation.
-Hidden agendas were real and nervous systems were activated.
-It made for interesting viewing, I must say!
-I believed, at that point, partnership transformation was required.
+Unfortunately, many verbal bombs full of blame were dropped into the conversation.
+Hidden agendas were real, and nervous systems were activated.
+It made for interesting viewing!
+I believed partnership transformation was required.

-There were two main things that I wanted to happen.
-First, I put my hand up to facilitate all future hui.
-I noticed that others were quite happy with this action.
-I could see school staff especially wanted change.
-What they were doing simply was not working.
+To achieve transformation, I decided to change the negative dynamics I observed.
+I saw it as a significant professional challenge.
+I wanted two main things to happen.
+First, I volunteered to facilitate all future hui.
+I noticed that others were supportive of this action.
+School staff especially wanted change, as what they were doing simply wasn’t working.
 Secondly, in a subsequent hui, we went back to basics and unpacked what a workable partnership would look like.
 I used the questions outlined under the heading, Initial Hui to Help Establish an Effective Partnership.
-One of the decisions was to incorporate kura values into each hui.
-This included the value of respect.
-This value was unpacked and everyone in the room had their say.
-Another decision made was someone on staff to take accurate minutes during each hui-an office staff member was allocated to this role.
+One decision was to incorporate kura values into each hui, including the value of respect.
+This value was unpacked, and everyone in the room had their say.
+Another decision was to allocate someone on staff to take accurate minutes during each hui—an office staff member was assigned this role.

 Another collaborative decision was to set an agenda (like the one outlined) for each hui.
-It was shared-out to everyone in the LSP (prior to the hui) and people could add items to the agenda, if they wished.
-This was power-with, in action.
+This agenda was shared with everyone in the LSP before the hui, allowing people to add items if they wished.
+This was power-with in action.

-These collective actions helped build clarity, communication and collaboration-all enablers to effective partnership.
-I also made the decision to integrate the Circle of Control (CoC) into discussion.
-One of the key themes from the discussion is that partnering together can help change the present (‘here and now’) circumstances and events, not the past.
+These collective actions helped build clarity, communication, and collaboration—all enablers of effective partnership.
+I also decided to integrate the Circle of Control (CoC) into our discussions.
+One key theme from these discussions is that partnering together can help change the present (‘here and now’) circumstances and events, not the past.
 Through our actions, we can shape the present and the future.

 The Importance of Reflection

-Reflection at the individual and collective level, should be at the heart of any effective partnership.
+Reflection at both the individual and collective levels should be at the heart of any effective partnership.
 It should be interwoven at every stage of He Pikorua.
 Partnerships become somewhat redundant without formal reflection and evaluative processes.
 RTLB are often at the forefront of this.
-I recommend you consider answering these pātai on a regular basis, at every stage of He Pikorua-it will help the partnership to stay focused and intentional.
+I recommend considering these pātai regularly at every stage of He Pikorua to help the partnership stay focused and intentional.

-Are you absolutely sure you have all the people and resources available to you that you need?
+Are you absolutely sure you have all the people and resources you need?

 Do you really know the overall purpose and ways of working?
 Does every partner know as well?